-Cellulite — that unsightly, ripply fat around the buttocks and upper legs — has plagued women since the beginning of time, but seems to be more persistent these days.
-What’s causing it and what can you do to get rid of it?
-Let’s take a look…
+Cellulite is ripply fat around the buttocks and upper legs and it has affected women since the beginning of time, but seems to be more persistent these days.
+Let’s take a look at what’s causing it and what you can do to get rid of it.

 Cellulite is the product of two things — fat and connective tissue, otherwise known as collagen.
 You could also make the argument that there’s a third factor — being a woman.
 Women have three layers of fat under the most cellulite-prone areas of skin; men only have one.
 Also, for men, collagen has a cross-linked structure which essentially means it’s more rigid.
 For women, collagen is structured into rows and holds fat in place by forming fat compartments.
 This combination of factors is responsible for cellulite’s ripple effect.
 It’s worth mentioning that strong, toned muscles can do a lot to reduce the amount of rippling.
 However, cellulite isn’t just an issue for heavier women; even the most slender women can find themselves with cellulite.